fiaasco/traefik-docker/README.md

 Role Variables
 --------------

-reverseproxy_le_email: email address used for Letsencrypt registration
+traefik_le_email: email address used for Letsencrypt registration
-reverseproxy_default_vhost: required variable for now to indicate the default virtualhost.
+traefik_vhost: required variable for now to indicate the default virtualhost.

 Dependencies
 ------------